 We evaluate the recoverability of the carrying amount of our goodwill, intangible assets, and property, plant and equipment on an ongoing basis, and we may incur impairment charges, which could be substantial and could adversely affect our financial results.
 Impairment assessments inherently involve judgment as to assumptions about expected future cash flows and the impact of market conditions on those assumptions.
 Future events and changing market conditions may impact our assumptions as to prices, costs, or other factors that may result in changes in our estimates of future cash flows.
 Factors that might reduce the recoverable amount of goodwill, intangible assets, and property, plant and equipment below their respective carrying values include declines in our stock price and market capitalization, reduced future cash flow estimates, and slower growth rates in any of our businesses.
-We recorded non-cash impairment charges of \$12.2 million in 2015 (against the property, plant and equipment of two of our CGUs) and \$40.8 million in 2014 (against the goodwill of our semiconductor business).
-See note 15(b) to the Consolidated Financial Statements in Item 18.
+We recorded impairment charges of \$21.2 million in 2016 (through restructuring charges, as described in the preceding paragraph) to write down certain plant assets and equipment to recoverable amounts; \$12.2 million in 2015 to write down the property, plant and equipment of two of our CGUs, and \$40.8 million in 2014 (to write down the goodwill of our semiconductor business).
+See notes 16(a) and (b) to the Consolidated Financial Statements in Item 18.
+Sustained market price decreases, demand softness, and/or failure to realize future revenue at an appropriate profit margin in any CGU could negatively impact our operating results, including restructuring actions and/or impairment losses for such CGU, in future periods.
+See Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview of business environment."